zchyde/brooklinebooksmith.com/_drafts/gardens-for-life.md

 ![](/uploads/versions/garden-poems---x----285-400x---.jpg)

+This guide also offers quick and simple advice and a really simple

 ![](/uploads/versions/perma-promise---x----311-400x---.jpg)What can permaculture teach us about our futures?
 Coming out this November is Jono Neiger's book <u>The Permacutlure Promise</u>.&nbsp; In her book, Neiger looks at the core values of permaculture, and seeks to utilize its core long-range focus of permaculture and looks to this gardening techniques for solutions to climate change, re-energizing our and creating more resilient communities.&nbsp;